-A. A minimum 6.0 credits of either approved Business and/or approved Engineering electives are required during your time in the program.
-These 6.0 credits are in addition to any elective credits taken specifically to replace waived core.
+A. A minimum of 1.0 credit of either approved Business and/or approved Engineering electives are required during your time in the program.
+This credit is in addition to any elective credits taken specifically to replace waived core.
 Review the core curriculum for more information about selecting approved electives.

 Q. How do I find out what courses are being offered and when?

-A. Starting March 1, you can view the full University schedule (including Ross and non-Ross courses) on Wolverine Access, or via the Office of the Registrar, which has a helpful .CSV file version that can be downloaded/sorted for specific units, days, times, etc. Use these resources to start to plan which Ross and/or Engineering electives you wish to add in addition to your Fall core (see information on your core requirements below).
+A. You can view the full University schedule (including Ross and non-Ross courses) on Wolverine Access, or via the Office of the Registrar, which has a helpful .CSV file version that can be downloaded/sorted for specific units, days, times, etc. Use these resources to start to plan which Ross and/or Engineering electives you wish to add in addition to your Fall core (see information on your core requirements below).

 Q. What are my core requirements?